asjadnaqvi/stata-schemepack/README.md

 Please report errors or bugs or suggestions to improve the schemes.

+### Change log
+* 16 April 2021: Very minor fixes to some colors.
+Histograms fixed and added to the graphs.
+Following schemes added: brbg, piyg, ptol, jet, w3d
+* 08 April 2021: Repository created with pkg file and the following schemes added: tableau, cividis, viridis, hue

 The figures drawn from various schemes are showcased below.